 Accommodation: A basic but comfortable plaza-front hotel in Tlaxiaco

-For this leg of the itinerary, we will be staying in basic (but clean and safe) accommodation and visiting poor, rural areas—please come with a sense of adventure & also be aware that we will be driving on winding dirt roads.
+We will be staying in basic (but clean and safe) accommodation & visiting poor, rural areas.
+Please come with a sense of adventure & also be aware that we will be driving on winding dirt roads.

 PART 3: OAXACA CITY & THE CENTRAL VALLEY (5 nights)

-Participate in a half-day natural dyeing workshop with a celebrated family of weavers in the famous rug weaving village of Teotitlán del Valle—learn about cochineal dyeing, which is native to the area
+Visit a renowned family of dyers and weavers in the famous rug weaving village of Teotitlán del Valle and learn about cochineal dyeing, which is native to the area

 Enjoy a private tour of the Museo Textil de Oaxaca with our guide, who was the museum's founding director